Unofficial Guide to DIY Epoxy Countertop Resurfacing

 - Apply the blowtorch to pop the air bubbles.
 Once it’s covering the surface well, it’s time to blow torch it.
 This gets rid of all the bubbles.
-Plus you look like a bad ass who’s wielding a blow torch!
+Plus you look awesome wielding a blow torch!
 Winning!
 Hold the torch about 8 inches above the surface and move it quickly.
 (For smaller areas, you can also use a handheld BBQ lighter to pop the bubbles.)

 - Apply the metallic powder/alcohol solution.
 When you’re pretty happy with the lack of bubbles, it’s time to add the sparkle.
 Start spraying and watch with amazement as it marbles and swirls.
 It’s such a cool process to watch.

 - Spray until you’re happy.
 It’s hard to know when to stop because it’s so much fun.
 You can also add more epoxy mixture if you get too crazy.
 The results swirl and it’s gorgeous.
 We probably went a little overboard, because the paint ended up thinning too much and we could see the wood through the epoxy.
 It was very pretty, but unexpected.